 HON 101, 102 Freshman Honors "College" (1, 1) This course is a two course sequence (HON 101/HON 102) designed to challenge first-year honors students to consider questions profoundly relevant to their new vocation as "college students."
 What is college for?
 What is a Christian college?
 Why are you here? (i.e., in college/in a Christian college).
+While HON

-While HON 101 in the Fall semester operates more like a traditional classroom, HON 102 in the Spring semester consists of several book discussions and other experiences.
+101 in the Fall semester operates more like a traditional classroom, HON 102 in the Spring semester consists of a book discussion and various learning and service experiences, with the purpose of understanding how our studies and vocations can bring glory to God.
 Prerequisite admission to the First Year Honors Program.
 Spring semester.
 Prerequisite for HON 102: HON 101, admission to the First Year Honors Program.